theochem/iodata/CONTRIBUTING.rst

 The following ``attrs`` functions could be convenient when working with these
 classes:

-- The data can be turned into plain Python data types with the ``attr.asdict`` function.
+- The data can be turned into plain Python data types with the ``attrs.asdict`` function.
 Make sure you add the ``retain_collection_types=True`` option, to avoid the following issue: https://github.com/python-attrs/attrs/issues/646 For example.